Joe Biden Accused Of Hypocrisy For Lamenting ‘White Man’s Culture’ During Anita Hill Hearing

-Political figures and celebrities — including Mia Farrow, Stacey Abrams and a former aide to Hillary Clinton’s 2016 presidential campaign — are calling out former Vice President and potential 2020 Democratic candidate Joe Biden for criticizing the “white man’s culture” that prevented Anita Hill from getting a fair hearing after she accused then-Supreme Court nominee Clarence Thomas of sexual harassment.
+Political figures and celebrities — including Mia Farrow, Stacey Abrams, and a former aide to Hillary Clinton’s 2016 presidential campaign — are calling out former vice president and potential 2020 Democratic candidate Joe Biden.
+Their criticism surrounds the “white man’s culture” which Joe Biden lamented in remarks made on Tuesday, an alleged environment which prevented Anita Hill from getting a fair hearing after she accused then-Supreme Court nominee Clarence Thomas of sexual harassment.

-On Tuesday, Biden spoke out about his own role in the 1991 Thomas confirmation hearings that saw Hill, who is black, face a panel of “a bunch of white guys,” and lamented not having been able to do something to prevent it, according to a Fox News report.
+On Tuesday, Biden spoke out about his own role in the 1991 Thomas confirmation hearings that saw Hill, who is black, face a panel of “a bunch of white guys.”
+Biden expressed regret for not having been able to do something to prevent it, according to a Fox News report.

-“To this day I regret I couldn’t come up with a way to give her the kind of hearing she deserved,” Biden said at an event at the Russian Tea Room in New York City Tuesday night.
+“To this day I regret I couldn’t come up with a way to give her the kind of hearing she deserved,” Biden said at an event at the Russian Tea Room in New York City on Tuesday night.
 “I wish I could have done something.”

-Following his remarks, social media users took to Twitter to point out that there was a plethora of actions Biden could have taken at the time, considering he was the chairman of the Senate Judiciary Committee, according to Fox News.
-Among those who criticized Biden’s remarks was Jessica Morales Rocketto, a former aide to the Clinton 2016 president campaign, who argued that the former vice president apologies were nothing but empty words.
+Following his remarks, social media users took to Twitter to point out that there were a plethora of actions Biden could have taken at the time — considering he was the chairman of the Senate Judiciary Committee, according to Fox News.
+Amongst those who criticized Biden’s remarks was Jessica Morales Rocketto, a former aide to the Clinton 2016 presidential campaign, who argued that the former vice president’s apologies were nothing but empty words.

 Joe Biden: "I regret" my handling of Anita Hill's hearing https://t.co/vdCl1PJQbH pic.twitter.com/pBQKdyW5O1